Ankitsingh1709/Data_Analyst_Porfolio_projects/Price sensitivity analysis in EDA/readme.md

 # Conclusion
 ### Findings:
-- Approximately 9,7% customers have churned
+- Approximately 9,7% customers have churned.
-- There are outliers present in the data and these must be treated before modelling
+- There are outliers present in the data and dataset is positively skewed.
 - Customers are not sensitive to price changes.
+- churners are high in customer with no gas.

 ### Suggestions:
 - Customer churn maybe due to competitor provider offer more attractive price.